Roc-A-Fella Records: 1994–2000: Formation and early years

-Though Da Ranjahz put in appearances on Memphis Bleek's 1st album, Coming of Age, in 1999, they soon parted ways with Roc-A-Fella.
-Jay-Z's 1999 album Vol. 3...
+In August 1999, Memphis Bleek released his debut album Coming of Age through Roc-A-Fella.
+The album was executive produced by Kareem "Biggs" Burke, Damon Dash, and Jay-Z, and featured guest appearances from Roc-A-Fella artists Beanie Sigel and Jay-Z, as well as Dark Half and Da Ranjahz, who were signed to the label's subsidiary, The Carter Foundation.
+Despite their contributions, both Dark Half and Da Ranjahz eventually parted ways with The Carter Foundation.
+While Coming of Age didn’t reach the same level of success as Jay-Z’s albums, it achieved Gold status in the U.S., driven by the single "What You Think of That" featuring Jay-Z. Jay-Z's 1999 album Vol. 3...
 Life and Times of S. Carter continued Jay's new affiliations with then-popular producers; in 2000, the label saw a redefinition in both sound and roster.
 Jay-Z put out The Dynasty: Roc La Familia as a solo album.
 Originally intended to be a collaboration project, it nonetheless featured heavy appearances by Beanie Sigel, Amil, and Memphis Bleek, along with a Philly rapper Freeway guest spot that led to him being signed to Roc-A-Fella.
 Rather than return to Timbaland or Swizz Beatz for production, Jay selected beats from a new crop of producers: Kanye West, Bink, The Neptunes and Just Blaze.
 Each beat-smith would go on to become consistently involved in future Roc-A-Fella projects.